What is YouTube’s Content ID?

-We’ve put together a quick guide explaining what is YouTube’s Content ID system and what to do when your video is claimed.
+Here’s our quick guide explaining YouTube’s Content ID system and what to do when your video is claimed:

 YouTube’s Content ID is a digital fingerprinting system that content creators (like record labels and artists) can use to easily identify and manage their copyrighted content on YouTube.

-If you are Symphonic client, you would upload your music to us and then we upload it to YouTube’s Content ID system.
+If you’re a Symphonic client, you would upload your music to us and we’d go ahead and upload it to YouTube’s Content ID system.
 When that happens, any song that is uploaded is compared against audio and video files that have been uploaded by many users all over the world.

 If a match is found, we will, by default, monetize that video that has been matched and claimed thus bringing you more royalties and ensuring that your works aren’t being illegally shared and monetized by others.